nimasoleimany/calc-python/README.md

 # calc-python
-this is a simple python code
+this is a simple python calc code

 You can run this code on your windows/linux/mac/android ...